Recycling at the University of Pittsburgh

 More interesting recycling facts can be found in links provided.

 Annually, the University conducts a tour for select students to tour a Material Recovery Facility (MRF).
 These MRF’s are responsible for receiving the collected material; sorting the material and also brokering the material to help off-set the cost of the recycling programming.
-Below are a few photos from the 2014 tour.
 These tours typically occur in conjunction with the start of the ReycleMania Program every year as part of the Universities Recycling Week sponsored by our student body.

 As you can see the material that you recycle is just a piece of the puzzle.
 The sustainable goals of the University are achievable with your support.
 Together we complete the puzzle!